casadoj/lisflood-water_bodies/docs/performance_US.md

 ***Figure 10**.
 Representation of the reservoir behaviour in the simulated (orange) and observed (blue) time series.
 The left panel shows the pair plot between storage and ouflow; the black, solid line represents the reference LISFLOOD routine defined by 5 pairs of storage-outflow values.
 The right plot compares inflow and outflow; the black-solid line is the 1:1 line.
 Density plots show the overlap of the observed and simulated distributions for each of the three variables.*

-The reservoir 76 is included here because it is a clear example of the LISFLOOD reservoir routine.
-The outflow is a linear function of the storage unless it largely exceeds the inflow.
+The reservoir 16 is included here because it is a clear example of the LISFLOOD reservoir routine.
+Outflow is a linear function of the storage unless it largely exceeds inflow.
 This plot shows that the dispersion in the reservoir-outflow cannot be modelled with such a fixed reservoir routine, where a given storage produces a fixed outflow unless it exceeds certain limitations.
 However, as seen before, this simple routine is able to reproduce correctly the outflow in many cases.
 Another idea to extract from this first example is the offset between the storage limits and the actual reservoir behaviour.
 In this case, the actual reservoir storage varies between 0.4 and 0.75, whereas the LISFLOOD parameters allow for a variation betweeen 0.2 and 1.
 This has been seen in many reservoirs, this is not an unusual case.

 The second plot is an example of a reservoir (ResID=140) in which the inflow and outflow time series are simulated decently well, but the storage is completely off.
-As in the first case, the observed storage fluctuate in a narrow range between 0.55 and 0.8, whereas the simulation expands a very wide range from 0.1 to close to 1.
+As in the first case, the observed storage fluctuates in a narrow range between 0.55 and 0.8, whereas the simulation ranges from 0.1 to close to 1.
 The density plots are a good summary of how the inflow and outflow time series overlap the observations, but the storage is wrongly simulated.

 Reservoir 227 is a case in which the inflow performs particularly well, and the outflow performs good, in spite of simulating a storage out of the observed range.
 The outflow density plot shows a typical case in which there are two modes that correspond to the adjusted normal outflow and the non-damaging outflow.